mmomtchev/mmomtchev/README.md

 > Vincent van Gogh's style is characterized by bold, dramatic brush strokes, vibrant colors, and a sense of movement, often achieved through impasto techniques where paint is applied thickly.
 His work reflects emotional intensity and personal experiences, making him a key figure in the Post-Impressionist movement.

+ * Mac 21: Half an hour after the previous update about the new theme, I got a new theme notification from my fuel efficiency tracking mobile app.

  * May 21: Since this morning, the focus seems to have shifted from the purely anatomical elements to more generic romantic subjects.
 I am getting dating spam (yes, it is a new invention) on Telegram as well as *I am missing you* notifications with broken hears from mobile games that I play on my smartphone.

  * May 16: Today I got a simultaneous SMS from the French equivalent of IRS with one of those phone calls.
 The phone call came right before the SMS inviting me to fill my declaration - which I get each year around the same date - to demonstrate the insider knowledge.